 Here’s an example demonstrating the impact of branch prediction:

 In this example, having sorted data means that the CPU will predict which branch of the if statement is likely to be utilized.
-By then speculatively executing the code that it thinks will be used, the overall program time is faster when processing sorted_data.
+Sorting makes the branch outcome highly predictable for long stretches (all below-threshold values, then all above), improving the effectiveness of the branch predictor.
+By speculatively executing the code that it thinks will be used, the overall program time is faster when processing sorted_data.

 Remember that optimizing for branch prediction often involves trade-offs.
 The benefits can vary depending on the specific hardware and the nature of your data.
 If performance critical, profile your code to ensure that your optimizations are actually improving performance in your specific use case.
 Over-optimizing on one set of hardware (e.g. local computer) may not translate the same on another set of hardware (e.g. server deployment).